FilipeTheAnalyst/DTC-DE-Project/README.md

 git clone https://github.com/FilipeTheAnalyst/airflow_youtube.git
 ```

-The contents of the project can be found in the `dataeng-zoomcamp/7_project` folder.

 >***IMPORTANT***: I strongly suggest that you fork my project and clone your copy so that you can easily perform changes on the code, because you will need to customize a few variables in order to make it run with your own infrastructure.

 ## Set up project infrastructure with Terraform